AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Figure 15**: The above flow connector enables the reactor (pipe) to be connected to clear flex tubing.

-**Fabrication**
+#### Fabrication

+Fabrication instructions for the fluidized bed reactor are provided in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).

+##### Installing the pressure sensor
+1. Empty the reactor of sand.
+Ensure that the wire mesh remains at the bottom of the reactor.
-1. To install the pressure sensor, use a 1/4" 18NPT Pipe Tap to tap the pipe 70 cm from its bottom (influent) end.
+2. Use a 1/4" 18NPT Pipe Tap to tap the pipe 70 cm from its bottom (influent) end.
 Tap the aperture.
 Thread a push-to-connect component into the tapped aperture, with the connection made watertight with Teflon tape.
-2. Insert 1/4" hard tubing into the connector.
+3. Insert 1/4" hard tubing into the connector.
 Insert the negative end of the pressure sensor into the exposed tubing, sealing with medium clear PVC cement.
-3. Cut the wire mesh to obtain a circular mesh whose radius is approximately that of the pipe.
-4. Place the mesh at the bottom of the pipe reactor, at the side designated for influent to enter the pipe.
-Place this mesh into the flow component that from (12.).
-5. Pour the 70 mL of sand into the pipe, such that it settles on the mesh.
+4. Pour the 70 mL of sand into the pipe, such that it settles on the mesh.
-6. Fasten the second copy of the flow component from (12.) to the effluent (top) end of the reactor.
+5. Fasten the second copy of the flow component (Figure 15) to the effluent (top) end of the reactor.
-7. Mount the pipe on the 80/20 arm using circular clamps, screwed tight around the reactor.
+6. Mount the pipe on the 80/20 arm using circular clamps, screwed tight around the reactor.
+7. Connect the 200 kPa pressure sensor to the ProCoDA box.

+##### Fabricating the Flow Accumulator
+1. Using a 3/4" hole saw, drill a hole near the bottom of the 500 mL Nalgene container.
+2. Use a 1.6" hole saw to drill a hole near the top of the same 500 mL Nalgene.
+3. Insert threaded push-to-connect into the upper hole of Nalgene container.
+4. Orient the push-to-connect until it is protruding from the 3/4" (lower) hole, with the narrower side facing outwards.
+5. Secure the push-to-connect to the Nalgene container with the washer.
+6. Put the  plug in the upper hole of the Nalgene container.

+Note: The second hole was made in order to insert the push-to-connect inside the Nalgene container (i.e. flow accumulator).

+##### Assembling the flow system
-8. Connect Size 18 Masterflex tubing to the Peristaltic Pump.
+1. Connect Size 18 Masterflex tubing to the Peristaltic Pump.
-9. Connect 3/8-inch diameter clear flex tubing from the sink to the influent end of the Peristaltic Pump.
+2. Connect 3/8-inch diameter clear flex tubing from the sink to the influent end of the Peristaltic Pump.
-10. Connect 3/16-inch diameter clear flex tubing from the effluent end of the peristaltic pump to the influent end of the reactor.
+3. Connect 3/16-inch diameter clear flex tubing from the effluent end of the peristaltic pump to the influent end of the reactor.
-11. Cut approximately 2.7 m of 3/16-inch diameter clear flex tubing.
+4. Cut approximately 2.7 m of 3/16-inch diameter clear flex tubing.
 Connect this to the effluent (upper) end of the reactor, and lead it down into the bucket.
-12. Connect the 200 kPa pressure sensor to the ProCoDA box.
-13. To install the forking system: using a 3/4" hole saw, drill a hole near the bottom of the 500 mL Nalgene container
-14. Use a 1.6" hole saw to drill a hole near the top of the same 500 mL Nalgene
-15. Insert threaded push-to-connect into the upper hole of Nalgene container.
-16. Orient the push-to-connect until it is protruding from the 3/4" (lower) hole, with the narrower side facing outwards.
-17. Secure the push-to-connect to the Nalgene container with the washer
-18. Connect the 2 pieces of clear flex tubing to either side of the T push-to-connect such that they are oriented 180 degrees of each other.
+5. Connect the 2 pieces of clear flex tubing to either side of the T push-to-connect such that they are oriented 180 degrees of each other.
-19. Connect the influent tube to the third side of the T push-to-connect, such that it is perpendicular to the 2 7" clear flex tubing.
+6. Connect the influent tube to the third side of the T push-to-connect, such that it is perpendicular to the 2 7" clear flex tubing.
-19. Attach one end of the short clear flex tubing to the peristaltic pump.
-Attach the other end of the short clear flex tubing to the push-to-connect of the Nalgene container
+7. Attach one end of the short clear flex tubing to the peristaltic pump.
+Attach the other end of the short clear flex tubing to the push-to-connect of the Nalgene container.
-20. Put the  plug in the upper hole of the Nalgene container

-Note: The second hole was made in order to insert the push-to-connect inside the Nalgene Container.

-### Cleaning Procedure
-The experiments are really low maintenance and easy to wrap up.

-1. Turn off the Peristaltic Pump
-2. Close off water supply
-3. Disconnect the flex tubing used for influent water from the water supply

 ## ProCoDA Method File

-This was used to...

-**Do we talk more about the specifics of this somewhere else in the report? ie. the ProCoDa calculation vs. experimental results? ew465 This should be mentioned in the ProCoDA method file section**
+This was used to correlate the RPM of the peristaltic pump to the flow rate in mL/s.

 ###States
 - *OFF*: The peristaltic pump is off.
 - *Running*: The peristaltic pump is running.

 ###Set Points
 - *OFF*: This setpoint is used to turns all outputs off.
 - *ON*: This setpoint turns on the peristaltic pump on.
 - *PumpOutput*: This setpoint is used to turn on the peristaltic pump at the correct number of RPMs to achieve the desired flow rate, given the Tubing ID.

 ###Variables
 - *FlowRate*: This variable is the desired flow rate.
 In the subteam's reactor, this represents the fluidization velocity.
 - *TubingID*: This variable represents the ID associated with tubing being used, based on the diameter of the tubing.

+For the experiment described in the Methods section, the following values were used:
+- PumpOutput: 41.1 RPM
+- FlowRate: 2.54 mL/s
+- Tubing ID: 18

 ## Python Code